 When asked 'Will there be life forms in a dry sample (for e.g., dry soil)?
 If yes, where do they come from - soil, water, or air?', most students expressed the belief that even dry soil could contain microorganisms.
 Many of them justified this by sharing that microorganisms were known to survive "in any type of climatic conditions, from marshy lands to dry deserts".
 Most students believed that air was the primary source of microorganisms (see Fig. 1d).
-For example, many of them expressed beliefs like: "if soil is dry there will be no water in it, only air can be there", implying that developed by extending these activities to help middle school students develop the observational, recording, drawing, describing, and measuring skills required to learn science.
+For example, many of them expressed beliefs like: "if soil is dry there will be no water in it, only air can be there", implying that any microorganisms in a dry soil sample would come from the air.
+Some students mentioned that soil and water could also act as sources of microorganisms (see Fig. 1e).
+Interestingly, many students who believed that air was a source of microorganisms did not believe that water could be a source too.